InaccessibleCardinal/some-comps/day-two.md

 ```
 export function makeGetRequest(url) {
     return new Promise((resolve, reject) => {
-    //in that xhr code above, just resolve(value) with the value you want on success
+    //in that XMLHttpRequest code above, just resolve(value) with the value you want on success
     //and reject(someReason) with some reason on failure
     });
 }